wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/5-improve-solution-life-cycle.md

 	> [!div class="mx-imgBorder"]
 	> [![Add the Display name, Description, and Data Type](../media/add-name-description-type-ss.png)](../media/add-name-description-type-ss.png#lightbox)

-1. If you don’t add a default value, then after saving the variable, you will see a message appear at the top of the screen.
+1. If you donï¿½t add a default value, then after saving the variable, you will see a message appear at the top of the screen.
 Select the **See environment variable** option and then add the default value.

 	> [!div class="mx-imgBorder"]
 	> [![Warning message to add environment variable](../media/add-environment-variable-message-ssm.png)](../media/add-environment-variable-message-ssm.png#lightbox)